freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1560.1

+Moving along.
 Add another `echo` command, like the others, with a sentence that says: `Last name of students whose last name contains a case insensitive 'sa' or have an 'r' as the second to last letter:`

 #### HINTS